psrpinto/rev2-master-keyboard/README.md

 # Usage
 > This section is yet to be written.

+- Assuming setup is done, you know have a master MIDI keyboard AND a Rev2.
+They don't talk to eachother unless you set that up.
+- Only Zone A is active
+- Standalone mode
+- Controlling through MIDI CC
+- Set MIDI channel
+- Initialized patch

 # Zones
-> This section is yet to be written.
+The Keyboard can be split into two **Zones** (Zone A and Zone B), which are unrelated and operate completely independently of the Synth's *Splits*.
+In fact, the Rev's feature of splitting the keyboard into two *Splits* is no longer used, with Zones being implemented solely on the Midihub.
+This gives us the flexibility to, for example, change the octave of each Zone independently, a feature the Rev2 does not provide.

+In practice, this means the `Split A|B` button on the device's panel continues to work as expected in what concerns the synth's *Layers*, but has no effect whatsoever on the keyboard.
+Instead, Zones are configured through the [Control Plane](#control-plane).

+On an initialized patch, only Zone A is enabled and it occupies the totality of the keyboard.
+Once Zone B is [enabled](#zone-b-enabledisable-cc6), it occupies the right side of keyboard, starting at the 3rd C note.
+Zone B's Start Key (i.e. the split point), can too be configured through the Control Plane.

+# Caveat
+At the moment there's one limitation that cannot be worked around: the Rev2 must be set to send and receive NRPN instead of CC, i.e. both the `MIDI Param Send` and `MIDI Param Rcv` settings must be set to NRPN.
+See [here](#lfo-and-other-parameters-not-sent-in-cc-mode) for why this is the case.

+This means, the *Synth* (`OUT C`) will output NRPN, and will only accept NRPN as input (`IN C`).
+This can be limiting when using the Rev2 with other gear, since most do not support NRPN.
+For example, you won't be able to automate the filter cutoff frequency with an external sequencer that does not support NRPN, which is the case with many sequencers.

+However, there are [plans](https://community.blokas.io/t/convert-cc-to-nrpn/2359/2) to add NRPN-to-CC conversion to the Midihub, which would likely allow this limitation to be addressed.

 # Control Plane
-This section describes how to control various parameters of the Midihub's patch, through MIDI CC messages sent to Midihub's Input A. By default, **only messages sent on channel 16 are considered**, messages on any other channel are dropped.
+You can control various parameters of the Midihub's patch through MIDI CC messages sent to Midihub's Input A. By default, **only messages sent on channel 16 are considered**, messages on any other channel are dropped.
 However, the channel can easily be changed through Midihub's editor.

 ## Zone A MIDI Channel (CC1)
 Values of an initialized patch are indicated as **default**.